-She is a mother of two with a Masters in Teaching, two Bachelors degree (one in Humanities and one in Philosophy) and is the co-founder of a local nonprofit.
+She is a mother of two with a Masters in Teaching, two Bachelors degrees (one in Humanities and one in Philosophy) and is the co-founder of a local nonprofit.
 She also spends time speaking on social injustice and creating spaces for positive growth around racial justice issues.

 Raised in the historic all-black town of Eatonville, Florida, Antoinette never imagined she would become an editor.
 From an early age, she was surrounded by literature and text, both at home and in school.
 Although set down a path of academia, she never imaged reading to be a professional endeavor.

 Because of her birthplace, the shadow of Zora Neal Hurston hung over her like a warm blanket, as Hurston's existence did for the entire town.
 Antoinette would go on to do book reports, dress-up projects, and volunteer activities in the name of knowing more about the famous townsperson.

 Her grandparents were avid readers and her mother provided Antoinette with a steady stream of art's based culture through books, music lessons, dance classes, and social activities.
 Those passions followed her into adulthood where she has found solace in using her research background in a more personal way.

 When Black & Bookish launched in 20016, the goal was to create a living history database (both of the past and present) of Black culture.
 This could be done completely by studying Arts and Humanities created by people of the African Diaspora.
 She decided to focus on literature and challenged herself to read only books by Black authors for an entire year.